Last Updated: November 2023

 Wholesaling

 Real estate wholesaling involves finding and getting a property under contract to buy for a discounted price, then reselling that contract to an investor.
-Unlike traditional buy-and-hold investing, wholesalers never actually technically buy the property.
+Unlike traditional buy-and-hold investing, wholesalers never technically buy the property.
 Instead, they resell the “contract to buy” to an investor for a profit.

 Notes